Best Men’s Travel Gear: 50+ Hand-Picked [& Tested] Items

 This might seem like a boring choice to lead the tech section, especially when there’s so much exciting tech gear out there, but this is the single most used piece of kit in my bag, and is the unit that allow everything else to keep running!

-I have a variety of Anker powerbanks, from small pen-sized units for day-trips or rugby matches right the way up to this big Powercore+.
+My favourite brand is Anker powerbanks, and I have a variety of them, from small pen-sized units for day-trips or rugby matches right the way up to this big Powercore+.

-The reason for choosing this specific device is the sheer amount of power it provides (7x iPhone charge from flat) plus the ability to charge via USB-C which means it can power both my Macbook and the Fujifilm X-T3 camera whilst on the go.
+The reason for choosing this specific device is the sheer amount of power it provides (7x iPhone charge from flat) plus the ability to charge via USB-C which means it can power my Fujifilm X-T3 camera whilst on the go.